 We really like wool; the shop is an excuse to hoard it.
 Because you do need to have all the different kinds and all the different colours.
 You have to have enough wool to roll around in.

-You can get one or more of these small woolly creatures to stare at you as well.
-If we don't get rid of them soon, we'll be wading through a sea of amigurumi before long.
-You can also crochet your own little hoarde, if you want to.
+In the shop, you can get one or more of these small woolly creatures to stare at you too.
+If we don’t get rid of them, we’ll be wading through a sea of amigurumi before long.
+You can also crochet your own little horde, using our easy amigurumi patterns and kits.

 *an amigurumi is a soft toy that’s knitted or crocheted.